eonk/CrimeSciData/book.md

 What that line is doing is giving you guesses (predictions) for the values of violent crime based in the information that we have about the level of unemployment.
 It gives you one possible guess for the value of violence for every possible value of unemployment and links them all together in a straight line.

 Another way of thinking about this line is as the best possible summary of the cloud of points that are represented in the scatterplot (if we can assume that a straight line would do a good job doing this).
-If I were to tell you to draw a straight line that best represents this pattern of points the regression line would be the one that best does it (if certain assumptions are met).
+If we were to tell you to draw a straight line that best represents this pattern of points the regression line would be the one that best does it (if certain assumptions are met).

 The linear model then is a model that takes the form of the equation of a straight line through the data.
 The line does not go through all the points.
 In fact, you can see is a slightly less accurate representation than the (smoothed) conditional means: